An unconstrained optimization approach for finding real eigenvalues of even order symmetric tensors: Numerical results

 A natural question is how to choose a suitable shift parameter $\alpha$ in {\tt sshopm}.
 Using $\alpha=-2$ worked well for the problems considered in Tables 1 and 2.
 However, this choice is not a suitable one for some tensors from Example 3.
 We illustrate this in Table 3, in which we report the numerical results on a tensor from Example 3 with dimension $n=25$.
 We ran {\tt sshopm} with various shift parameters and {\tt fminunc} on this tensor 10 times, using a normalized randomly generated initial vector $x_0$ as defined in \reff{ini_vec} with $n=25$ at each time.
 The notations are: \begin{itemize} \item Min/Max/Mean Accuracy denotes the minimum, maximum, and mean $\hat{\epsilon} = \| \cA \hat{x}^{3} - \lambda \hat{x} \|_2$. \item Min/Max/Mean CPU time denotes the minimum, maximum, and mean CPU time used. \end{itemize} Clearly for this example, $\alpha=0,-1,-2,-5,-10, -100$ are not a suitable choice for the shift parameter.
 Although the tensor used in this test is artificial, the numerical results indicate that choosing a suitable shift parameter can be crucial for the success of the SSHOPM method.

-We now summarize our comparison of the SSHOPM method and the unconstrained variational principle approach: \begin{itemize} \item The SSHOPM method can be used to find a complex Z-eigenvalue and can handle both even and odd order symmetric tensors \cite{KM}. \item The unconstrained variational principle approach (e.g. solving \reff{Zfun1} via {\tt fminunc}) can be faster than the SSHOPM method particularly when $n$ is large. \item If the purpose is to find one Z-eigenvalue for a given tensor, choosing a suitable shift parameter can be crucial for the SSHOPM method.
-Although sometimes it needs to solve a shifted problem \reff{shifted1} or \reff{shifted2} (see the next subsection), choosing a suitable shift parameter is less critical for the unconstrained variational principle approach. \item A global polynomial optimization solver can be used to solve the optimization problems arisen in the unconstrained variational principles to find the largest or smallest eigenvalues.
+We now summarize our comparison of the SSHOPM method and the unconstrained variational principle approach: \begin{itemize} \item The SSHOPM method can be used to find both real and complex Z-eigenvalues and can handle both even and odd order symmetric tensors \cite{KM}.
+The unconstrained optimization approach can find real $\cB_r$-eigenvalues (including Z-, H-, and D-eigenvalues) and handle even order (weakly) symmetric tensors. \item The unconstrained optimization approach can be faster than the SSHOPM method particularly when $n$ is large. \item If the purpose is to find one Z-eigenvalue for a given tensor, Example 3 shows that choosing a suitable shift parameter may be crucial for the SSHOPM method.
+The unconstrained optimization approach sometimes needs to solve a shifted problem \reff{shifted1} or \reff{shifted2} (see the next subsection).
+However, if tensor $\cA$ has negative (or positive) $Z$-eigenvalues that are well separated from 0, directly solving Problem \reff{obj1} (or Problem \reff{obj2}) with $\cB=I_{n}^{m/2}$ can generally obtain a negative (or positive) Z-eigenvalue, as Examples 1, 2, and 3 illustrate. \item A global polynomial optimization solver can be used to solve the optimization problems arisen in the unconstrained variational principles to find the largest or smallest eigenvalues.
 The found Z-eigenvalue by the SSHOPM method is not necessarily the largest or the smallest one. \end{itemize}